HIP = Historically Informed Performance

 2018 HIP Festival

-A program of newly unearthed works from a Dresden collection of music during the reign of Friedrich Augustus I, including works by Haydn and other early classic composers in arrangement for two harpsichords.
+A program of newly unearthed works from a Dresden collection of music during the reign of Friedrich Augustus I, including works by J. C. Bach and Mozart, in arrangement for two harpsichords.
 These pieces were played by the king himself with his court composer and arranger, Peter August.
+The program also includes J.S Bach’s Concerto for Two Harpsichords in C-major, BWV 1061.
 Elaine Funaro & Beverly Biggs, harpsichords.
-The duo will be joined by baroque violinist Allison Edberg Nyquist and baroque cellist Stephanie Vial.
+The duo will be joined on the J.S.
+Bach by a baroque string ensemble: Allison Edberg Nyquist, Elizabeth Phelps, Suzanne Rousso, and Stephanie Vial.

 A joint concert by Baroque & Beyond and Voices of a New Renaissance, showcasing choral and instrumental music from the opulent royal palaces of London and Paris.
 Featuring a popular composition by King Henry VIII himself, famous choruses from Purcell’s The Fairie Queene, madrigals to honor Queen Elizabeth, and two-harpsichord dance music from her court.